The Next Generation of Immuno-Oncology

 Modality Suite: Monospecific Antibodies, ADCs and Recombinant Proteins

-Monospecific antibodies, antibody drug conjugates (ADCs) and recombinant protein candidates, that target these tumor antigens, sTA, and/or their activity, demonstrate very significant tumor growth inhibition in animal tumor models.
+Monospecific antibodies, antibody drug conjugates (ADCs) and recombinant protein candidates, that target sTA, and/or their activity, demonstrate significant tumor growth inhibition in animal tumor models.
+These early in vivo studies used lower affinity antibodies relative to those used in in vitro models.

 Bi- and Tri-specific Antibodies and TCEs

-Bispecific and tri-specific antibodies, including T cell receptor engagers (TCEs), T cell co-stimulators and immune checkpoint inhibitors, have been created that target sTA and potently kill a broad range of tumor cell types.
+Bispecific and tri-specific antibodies, including T cell receptor engagers (TCEs), and T cell co-stimulators have been created that target sTA and potently kill a broad range of tumor cell types.

 Docking of Synergy IMT B7H3 specific antibody showing a subset of CDR H-bond contacts.